-- Do not inflate beyond the maximum allowed tyre pressure. - Never use a forecourt pump - Before tyres are repaired they must first be fully deflated!
+- Do not inflate beyond the maximum allowed tyre pressure. - Use of such a pump is at your own risk.
+Use caution and do not fill more than the maximum pressure specified in this manual. - Before tyres are repaired they must first be fully deflated!